yesil/picosm/README.md

 Canvas demo: (https://yesil.github.io/picosm/stars-demo)

 In this demo, the ranking of stars with the most connection is updated using a debounced observer, and tracking connected stars.
+Use the metakey to connect stars to each other.

 ![Pico State Manager](stars-demo/stars-demo.png)